cyber-rhythms/self-study-real-analysis/README.md

 # Self-study: Real analysis.

-This repo accompanies the blog post at:
+This repo contains a selection of materials I collated for self-study I am undertaking in undergraduate level real analysis.
+It accompanies the corresponding blog post at:

 > Insert link.